yx1226/service-robot/README.md

 This is my Final Year Project: service robot in receptionist of office.

 I used Zenbo robot (product od ASUS Technology, Taiwan) for my project to investigate the ability of this service family robot.
 Then, the operating system of robot is a Android.
+Before starting the development, Zenbo SDK need to be downloaded from the ASUS developer.

 The tasks will be done by robot:
 - As a guide tour